- Prayer Meeting

 The Shincliffe House Group reformed in 2015 and was revived with the addition of new members from around Shincliffe and Durham; including some of our friends from the Brancepeth Close Housegroup.
 We meet on alternate Monday evenings throughout most of the year.
 Our meetings begin with a short prayer and end with The Grace.
 Refreshments follow

 Sometimes we might follow a more traditional Bible study such as one on the book of Hebrews we did last year, but we have also used books by Rev David Wilkinson (When I Pray What Does God Do?) and Rev Judy Hirst (A Kind of Sleepwalking) to read and discuss.
-OWe then moved on to study Steve Mann's Will You Join our Crusade?
+We then moved on to study Steve Mann's Will You Join our Crusade?
 The invitation of the Gospels unlocked by the inspiration of Les Miserables.
 This includes film clips as well as extracts from the book and related Bible passages.
-We are currently going through ope Francis' encyclical, 'Laudato Si' which translates into English as “Praise Be Unto You”.
+We are currently going through Pope Francis' encyclical, 'Laudato Si' which translates into English as “Praise Be Unto You”.